Coventry City move: Ricoh Arena owners in legal threat

 A spokesman for ACL, which is in dispute with the League One club over rent, said if Northampton allow the matches to take place, Coventry will be in breach of a contract.

-Ricoh chiefs would then seek to recover costs from the Cobblers, he added.'Will not be bullied'
+Ricoh chiefs would then seek to recover costs from the Cobblers, he added.

 The club said in a statement: "Northampton Town Football Club confirms that Arena Coventry Limited (ACL) has threatened the club with legal action in respect of Coventry City FC playing at Sixfields Stadium.